-Transformational vs Transactional
+Transformational and Transactional Leadership

 Where the leader taps into his followers' higher needs and values, inspires them with new possibilities that have strong appeal and raises their level of confidence, conviction and desire to achieve a common, moral purpose.

 Where the leader causes a follower to act in a certain way in return for something the follower wants to have (or avoid).
 For example, by offering higher pay in return for increased productivity; or tax cuts in exchange for votes.

 Many political leaders demonstrate the transactional style.
 Mahatma Gandhi was an exemplar (a typical example) of someone who leads using the transforming or transformational style.
 The transformational leadership style therefore can overlap with the servant leadership philosophy.